microsoft/fhir-server/docs/CodeReviewRulesOfThumb.md

 ## Additional notes

-- Consider using [Code Flow](https://www.1eswiki.com/wiki/CodeFlow_integration_with_GitHub_Pull_Requests), a tool that integrates with Github to provide a helpful UI for code reviewing
+- Consider using the [Visual Studio Code extension for PRs](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github), a tool that integrates with Github to provide a helpful UI for code reviewing
 - If the same issue occurs in multiple places in one file, add one comment that mentions that this occurs more than once (reconsider for multiple files)
-- It is nice to proceed nitpick comments with “nit”
+- It is nice to precede nitpick comments with “nit”
 - The thumbs up reaction can be used for acknowledging a comment in a PR discussion